 I believe I was the first person to be a full time harmonica teacher in the UK, there are still very few of us - so there's plenty of room if you want to come and join me.

-Recently I have become the Chairman of the National Harmonica League (NHL) which supports the UK harmonica players community.
+For the last few years I have been the Chairman of the National Harmonica League (NHL) which supports the UK harmonica players community.

 Much of my time is spent writing books with Paul Lennon on how to play the harmonica, there are 20 or so with loads more in the pipeline - we have so many ideas it never stops.